pedroclayman/ng-ken/README.md

 # About
 This project provides an easy way how to use the "Ken Burns" effect in your angular application.

-All animations are pure CSS3 animations to for the sake of the performance.
+All animations are pure CSS3 animations for the sake of the performance.

 For more information about the "Ken Burns" effect start here:
  * [Ken Burns @ Wikipedia](http://en.wikipedia.org/wiki/Ken_Burns_effect)